nicoleshaker/nicoleshaker/README.md

 - 👋 Hi, I’m @nicoleshaker
-- 👀 I’m interested in front-end development and web design.
+- 👀 I’m interested in front-end development and web design, but I am still exploring all areas of programming.
 - 🌱 I am primarly a Python, Java, and C++ coder.
+I also have ample experience with HTML, CSS, and JavaScript.
-- 💞️ I’m currently learning HTML, CSS, JavaScript, as well as software engineering stratgies and methodologies.
+- 💞️ I’m currently studying software engineering strategies and methodologies.
 - 📫 How to reach me: nicoleshaker@icloud.com

 <!---